atulvarshneya/quantum-computing/README.md

 # quantum-computing

-A very complete simulator for Universal Quantum Computer in Python.
+A functionally complete simulator for Universal Quantum Computer in Python.
 Have tried upto 11 qubits on an old laptop (1 core, 1GB RAM).
 More compute+memory, more qubits.

 FEATURES